JesseHaynie02/UnityProject/README.md

 Steps to Open From GitBash:

-	1. Open System environment variables in Windows
+	1. Open System environment variables in Window
 	2. Double click Path in the bottom window
 	3. Make new variable
 	4. Copy path to your systems Unity.exe and paste in a value of newly created variable (replace / with \)